Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 link to [wireframes](https://github.com/chizzletaz/MilestoneProject1/blob/master/assets/documents/Wireframes%20MSP1.pdf)

+As you can see, the original wireframes deviate a bit from the end result.
+This is because during coding (and seeing the intermediate results) I’ve decided to change things regarding layout.
+Other changes were made because my mentor suggested to change or add certain features, like Google maps.

 ## **Surface level**
 **Colors**
 In order to get a calm, neat and stylish look, I've decided to keep the colours to black, grey and white with an accent-colour of #b8860b (an orange shade).